-An applicant will need to show maintenance funds of £945 for a consecutive 90-day period ending no earlier than 31 days before the date of application.
+An applicant will need to show maintenance funds of £1,270 for at least 28 days before the date of application.

-- being a national of a majority English speaking country;
+- being a national of a majority of English-speaking country;

 - passing an English language test proving a knowledge of English equivalent to level B2 of the Council of Europe’s Common European Framework (please refer to the Approved English Tests Providers List);